gko/gko.github.io/src/posts/font_display.md

 `fallback` is basically the same as block.
 The difference is that it gives less time to load font.

-`optional` tries to swap font only if it is installed already.
+`optional` tries to swap font only if it is already installed in your OS.

 ## Which one is right for me

-For this website I decided to go with more popular option, `font-face: swap`, but the best always depends on context in which the webpage is loaded.
+For this website I decided to go with more popular option, `font-face: swap`, but the best option always depends on context in which the webpage is loaded.